top of page

 Allison Gaul

-Senior legal counsel and AI business strategist at BCG X
+Senior Legal Counsel, AI and IP business strategist, BCG X

 simon.jpg